The image is that of a distinguished warrior bearing a calumet (ceremonial pipe).

 This is my rendition of a figure found on the Grand Robe, a plains buffalo robe painting presently housed (I believe) in the Metropolitan Museum.
 I was instantly struck by the grandeur of the original and sought to make it my own by changing a few details and enriching the colors.
 I began by free-handing an image of the original onto thin copy paper and producing a functional stencil.
-I chose much cleaner lines than the original, deleted color on the horse and rider and chose a very dark, bold earth pigment for the headdress.
-The resultant deletions and very dark black currant red created what I believe to be a very dramatic, stark, and respectful rendering of this fine fellow.
+I chose much cleaner lines than the original, deleted color on the horse and rider and chose a very dark, bold earth-pigment for the headdress.
+The resultant deletions and very dark black- currant red created what I believe to be a very dramatic, stark, and respectful rendering of this fine fellow.
 He appears nearly knight-like and must have been an intriguing chap.
 He carries both a pipe often used in discussions with others and sports a human scalp dangling from his horse’s bridle.
 I think he’s fascinating.
-Don’t you agree?
+Do you agree?